softwaresaved/2020-04-30-ramp-swc/novice/python/Challenges.md

 > #### Identifying Variable Name Errors {.challenge}
 >
-> 1. Read the code below, and (without running it) try to identify what the errors are.
+> 1. Read the code below (or open the file error_name_ch.py in code folder), and (without running it) try to identify what the errors are.
 > 2. Run the code, and read the error message.
 >    What type of `NameError` do you think this is?
 >    In other words, is it a string with no quotes,